-The first stage of this black (difficult) mountain tour is quite leisurely: take the hiking taxi up the switchbacks to Fiegl's Gasthaus (1956 m), you can use this special shuttle service for free with the Ötztal Premium Card.
+The first stage of this black (difficult) mountain tour is quite leisurely: take the hiking taxi up the switchbacks to Fiegl's Gasthaus (1956 m), you can use this special shuttle service for free with the Ötztal Inside Summer Card.
 Then you start the hike from Windachtal along a zigzagging trail that winds its way up to Unterer Seekarsee mountain lake and further up to the so-called Himmelsleiter.

 These steps formed by stone ledges are partly secured with steel ropes and lead to a ridge, from where it is not far to Hochstubaihütte at 3174 meters.
 The Zuckerhütl - the highest mountain in the Stubai Alps - seems close enough to touch.
 If you still want to conquer one of the surrounding summits you can make a detour to scenic Nebelkogel (approx. 20 walking minutes) before you finally stretch your legs and recharge your batteries at Hochstubaihütte.